pnnl/soda-benchmarks/README.md

 This project is made available under the BSD2 License.
 See the [LICENSE](LICENSE) file for more details.

-### Software from third parties included in the SODA-OPT Project
+### Software from third parties included in the soda-benchmarks project

-The SODA-OPT Project contains third party software which is under different license terms.
+The soda-benchmarks project contains third party software which is under different license terms.
 All such code will be identified clearly using at least one of two mechanisms:
 1) It will be in a separate directory tree with its own `LICENSE.txt` or